Mobile Augmented Reality with Federated Learning in the Metaverse: Introduction

 Usually, current machine learning models require large amounts of data for training to achieve good performance, whereas it is a challenging task to collect those data.
 As concerns about data security and privacy increase, related regulations and laws are being introduced one after another.
 Hence, considering the growing difficulty of collecting sensitive datasets to a server for centralized training, distributed learning is a big trend in the future.
 In an MAR system, devices can train their object detection models separately.
 However, a mobile device can only store or collect limited data, resulting in a less accurate model.
 To address this, federated learning (FL) can be incorporated into the MAR system.
 FL was proposed by Google in 2017 \cite{mcmahan2017communication}.
 It allows each device to train a shared model collaboratively without sharing local data with others.
 As shown in Fig. \ref{fig:fl-mar}, after a few local iterations, each device uploads its local model parameter to a central base station, and the station will send back an updated global model to each device for continuous training.
 We refer to the system as the FL-MAR system.

 Integrating FL into the design of the MAR system poses some challenges.
 First, limited communication and computing resources can lead to latency between the server and users.
 Second, achieving a satisfactory model often requires many local iterations and communication times, which also adds a large amount of energy consumption for mobile devices.
 Moreover, latency and energy consumption are often in conflict.
 It is necessary to find an appropriate resource allocation strategy to optimize latency and energy consumption.
 Besides, in the FL-MAR system, the video frame resolution affects the object recognition accuracy, and it influences the computation energy and time when training on each device.
-As a result, to minimize latency and energy consumption and maximize the detection accuracy, we should find how to assign communication and computation resources (i.e., transmission power, bandwidth, CPU frequency and video frame resolution) for each device.
+Hence, to minimize latency and energy consumption and maximize the detection accuracy, we should find how to assign communication and computation resources (i.e., transmission power, bandwidth, CPU frequency and video frame resolution) for each device.

-This article first discusses promising technologies for FL-MAR in the Metaverse in Section \ref{sec:tech}.
+This article first discusses promising technologies for \mbox{FL-MAR} in the Metaverse in Section \ref{sec:tech}.
 Then, in Section \ref{sec:challen}, we present existing challenges for the applications.
 Section~\ref{sec:application} demonstrates various application scenarios of FL-MAR in the Metaverse.
-Finally, Section \ref{sec:case_study} eloaborates two case studies for optimizing resource allocation of FL-MAR systems in the Metaverse.
-The framework of this article is illustrated in Fig.~\ref{fig:mgazine}.
+Finally, Section \ref{sec:case_study} eloaborates three case studies of FL-MAR systems.
+The system diagram of FL-MAR is illustrated in Fig.~\ref{fig:fl-mar}.

-The contributions are as follows: \begin{itemize} \item Incorporating FL and MAR into the Metaverse is presented.
-For the proposed incorporation, we further discuss prospective scenarios. \item Challenges in the applications of FL-MAR to the Metaverse are also listed from different aspects, including limited communication/communication resources, security and privacy, etc. \item To demonstrate the practicality, we demonstrate two case studies of FL-MAR systems in the Metaverse.
-One is FDMA-enabled, and the other is based on NOMA. \end{itemize}
+The contributions are as follows: \begin{itemize} \item We are the first to provide the essential design requirements of incorporating FL and MAR into the Metaverse.
+These design requirements include efficient communication systems, the state-of-the-art FL schemes, scalable deployment and reliability. \item Challenges in the applications of FL-MAR to the Metaverse are also listed from different aspects, including limited communication/communication resources, security and privacy, non-IID and unbalanced data, etc. \item To demonstrate the practicality, we demonstrate case studies of FL-MAR systems in the Metaverse.
+One is FDMA-enabled, and the other is based on NOMA.
+We also explore the impact of non-IID, unbalanced data, and image resolutions on model performance. \end{itemize}